Hydrus Plunges Into Rottnest Ships Graveyard, Investigating Maritime Mysteries

 About Advanced Navigation

-The Curtin HIVE (Hub for Immersive Visualisation and eResearch) is an advanced facility established by Curtin University to serve the growing demands of researchers and industry for visualisation, virtualisation and simulation capabilities in Western Australia.
+The Curtin HIVE (Hub for Immersive Visualisation and eResearch) is an advanced facility established by Curtin University to serve the growing demands of researchers and industry for visualisation, virtualization and simulation capabilities in Western Australia.
 Curtin is an innovative, global university known for its high-impact research, strong industry partnerships and commitment to preparing students for jobs of the future.

 The Western Australian Museum is the State’s premier cultural organisation, housing WA’s scientific and cultural collection.
 For over 120 years the Museum has been making the State’s natural and social heritage accessible and engaging through research, exhibitions and public programs.
 Today, the Museum has seven public locations across our State – and a Collections and Research Centre that houses more than eight million objects.